 EMBRACING THE FINE ART OF PRINTING—SINCE 1914

-While we’re proud to take an active role in the cultural life of California beyond publishing, The Book Club of California publications are our most substantive, vital, and lasting achievement.
-Book Club members take great pride in the Club’s long and distinguished history of printing books, keepsakes, and ephemera strong in attention to high craft, fine design, and letterpress printing.
-Over the past 100 years, The Book Club has played an important and quite possibly the most significant and durable role in the history and preservation of the arts of fine printing in California.
+While we’re proud to take an active role in the cultural life of California beyond publishing, the Book Club of California’s publications are our most substantive, vital, and lasting achievement.
+Book Club members take great pride in the club’s long and distinguished history of printing books, keepsakes, and ephemera strong in attention to high craft, fine design, and letterpress printing.
+Over the past 100 years, the Book Club has played an important and quite possibly the most significant and durable role in the history and preservation of the arts of fine printing in California.

 THE BOOK CLUB OF CALIFORNIA’S MANY ADMIRERS:

-In 1996, the American Printing History Association (APHA) presented The Book Club of California its institutional award for contributions to the understanding of printing history.
-In 2001, The Book Club of California received the silver medal for Notable Contribution to Publishing from the Commonwealth Club of California for Splendide Californie!
+In 1996, the American Printing History Association (APHA) presented the Book Club of California its institutional award for contributions to the understanding of printing history.
+In 2001, the Book Club of California received the silver medal for Notable Contribution to Publishing from the Commonwealth Club of California for Splendide Californie!
 Impressions of The Golden State By French Artists, 1786–1900.
-In 2008, the Printing Industries Association of Southern California (PIASC) recognized The Book Club of California for its keepsakes on California Travel Posters.
-And we received the Book Builders West 2011 award for best catalog for our 2010 keepsake, Joe Mora: California Cowboy & Artist by Peter Hiller.
+In 2008, the Printing Industries Association of Southern California (PIASC) recognized the Book Club of California for its keepsakes on California Travel Posters.
+And we received the Book Builders West 2011 award for best catalog for our 2010 keepsake, Jo Mora: California Cowboy & Artist by Peter Hiller.

 Book Club of California members love fine books.
 Some love them so much that they become subscribers of our Standing Order program.